astropy/photutils/docs/user_guide/aperture.rst

 Aperture Quality Flags
 ----------------------

-The :func:`~photutils.aperture.aperture_photometry` table
-and the :meth:`~photutils.aperture.PixelAperture.photometry`
-results include bitwise quality flags for each source in a ``'flags'`` column or attribute.
+The :func:`~photutils.aperture.aperture_photometry` table, the :meth:`~photutils.aperture.PixelAperture.photometry` results, and the :class:`~photutils.aperture.ApertureStats` class include bitwise quality flags for each source in a ``'flags'`` column or attribute.
 A value of 0 means that no issues were detected.
 The flag values can be decoded using the :func:`~photutils.aperture.decode_aperture_flags` function.
-The flags
+The flags are:
-are:

 * ``'no_overlap'`` (1): the aperture is fully outside the data (no pixel with nonzero aperture weight falls inside the data)